-Initially with mild iron deficiency one may not find significant symptoms, however as the deficiency progresses one may note symptoms like loss of appetite, weakness, pale skin, headache, dizziness, cold hands and feet, sore tongue, easily breaking nails, craving for strange things like ice, dirt, starch.
+Initially, with mild iron deficiency one may not find significant symptoms, however, as the deficiency progresses one may note symptoms like loss of appetite, weakness, pale skin, headache, dizziness, cold hands and feet, sore tongue, easily breaking nails, craving for strange things like ice, dirt, starch.
 If you notice any of these symptoms without a reasonable cause, you should consult your doctor for medical advice.

-Read More: Signs & Symptoms of Anemia
+Read More: Signs & Symptoms of Anaemia

 Iron deficiency is more common but not necessarily limited to women, premature children, vegetarians if the consumed diet does not compensate for the same and people who donate blood more frequently.